The Hunger Games: Catching Fire: Plot

 Katniss Everdeen and Peeta Mellark have settled into a life of material comfort but emotional unease back in District 12 following their joint victory in the 74th Hunger Games.
-(Note: as depicted in The Hunger Games (film) (2012)) Katniss was traumatized from the Games and remains emotionally distant from Peeta.
+(Note: as depicted in The Hunger Games (film) (2012)) Katniss was traumatized by the Games and remains emotionally distant from Peeta.
 President Snow visits Katniss and reveals that her defiance in the Games has inspired revolts across Panem.
 To suppress the rebellion, he demands that she and Peeta feign love during the Victory Tour in order to convince the districts that their planned double suicide was an act of romantic love, not of defiance against the Capitol.
 Snow threatens to destroy District 12 and kill their families and friends if they refuse.

 Katniss agrees, but her and Peeta's Victory Tour speeches inadvertently only lead to further unrest across the districts.
 The two publicly announce their engagement to persuade Panem's citizens of their love, but President Snow remains unconvinced.
 Upon returning home, Katniss witnesses the brutality of the Capitol's Peacekeepers.
 Katniss' best friend, Gale Hawthorne, is publicly whipped for trying to intervene in their beating of civilians, leading to a violent confrontation that results in Katniss, Peeta and Haymitch's involvement.

 The 75th Hunger Games, the third Quarter Quell, is announced with a twist: tributes will be chosen from the existing pool of victors.
 As the only living female victor from District 12, Katniss must compete.
 At the Reaping, Haymitch's name is drawn, but Peeta volunteers for him.
 To disrupt the Games, Peeta lies during his pre-Games interview, claiming he and Katniss are married and expecting a child, causing an uproar among the Capitol's citizens and demands to cancel the Games.
 Ordered by Snow, Katniss wears a wedding dress for her interview, which Cinna designs to shift into a Mockingjay symbol, which has become a symbol of defiance against the Capitol.
-Just before Katniss enters the arena, Cinna is brutally beaten in front of her, before he is later killed for altering the dress.
+Just before Katniss enters the arena, Cinna is brutally beaten, possibly killed, in front of her.